zenodallavalle/ssm-rank-scraper/README.md

 - **Pretty fast** (~6 seconds on MacBook Pro M1-pro);
 - **Multiprocess-enabled** (default is number of processes = number of cores);
 - Length of ranking is dinamically determinated;
+- Download also the number of contracts available for each combination of residency, place and type of contract;
 - Don't need selenium webdriver;
 - Relatively light dependancies;
 - Can compute minimum points per combination of residency, place and type of contract;